180047723/ECS7016P_TechDemo/README.md

 * The Enemy uses the shooting and rotate behaviour technqiues to attack the agent.
 * The AdvancedEnemy.cs script explains the code.

-Below shows how the inspector window should look like for enemy:
+Below shows how the inspector window should look like for the enemy:
 ![image](https://user-images.githubusercontent.com/104271448/165029524-52c520e4-16e7-4b8a-b5ef-e72645c61e9b.png)
 ![image](https://user-images.githubusercontent.com/104271448/165029568-db1c5be8-d01a-4ba1-8e18-81047543a7fb.png)